 Harley Race – Mentoring Vader

-According to Vader, feedback from his matches wasn’t always willingly given by Harley Race, and that the mentor insight he was looking for had almost to be forced out of Race.
+According to Vader, feedback from his matches wasn’t always willingly given by his manager, and that the mentor insight he seeked practically needed to be pried out of Race.

 Vader explained, "It was always the same old thing.
 Every ride I went on, I had a walking encyclopedia of wrestling in my car, but I always had a hard time flipping through his pages to get to any good, useful information."
 When asking Harley several times to tell him how he would’ve done something better, eventually Vader would get the needed feedback he craved.